NuGet/NuGetDocs/NuGet.Docs/Consume/NuGet-FAQ.md

 **How do I get the latest version of NuGet commandline?**

-You can download NuGet.exe from [codeplex](http://nuget.codeplex.com/releases/view/58939) or install the package from [nuget.org](http://www.nuget.org/packages/NuGet.CommandLine).
+You can download NuGet.exe from [our distribution site](https://dist.nuget.org/index.html) or install the package from [nuget.org](http://www.nuget.org/packages/NuGet.CommandLine).

 Once you have the command-line, use "NuGet.exe Update" to self update the exe to the latest version.